 2016 is coming to an end.
-So, this is the perfect time to reveal my favourite books among the ones that I read during the year.
+So, this is the perfect time to reveal my favourite books that I read during the year.
 I have only rated two of these books with five stars, since, apparently, I expect a five-star read to fulfil a lot of requirements.
 But some of the books mentioned below are quite high four-star reads (in a way I regret having decided not to give half-star ratings) and, thus, deserve recognition.

 Vinte e Zinco by Mia Couto

 Vinte e Zinco takes place in Mozambique, a former Portuguese colony, during the last days of the dictatorship that lasted from 1933 to 1974.
 It was published in 1999 for the 25th anniversary of the Carnation Revolution, which brought the regime to an end on the 25th of April in 1974.
 We get to know Lourenço, an inspector of the Political Police (PIDE), whose cruelty doesn’t stop his aunt from expressing feminist views and socialising with the natives.

 At first, I was a bit surprised at how different the sentences sometimes sounded in Portuguese from Mozambique in comparison with European Portuguese.
 However, I quickly adjusted to that difference and completely enjoyed the great characters that Mia Couto created and the surprising revelation at the end.

 Jonathan Strange & Mr Norrell by Susanna Clarke

 This is not a perfect book, but it definitely is extremely entertaining, atmospheric and conveys a fantastic alternate history.
 Two practical magicians, different from each other, get involved in the war against Napoleon and the French Invasions, as they restore magic to England, a process that has some undesirable consequences.
 You can read my full review here.